Imaikkaa Nodigal: Filming

-Filming took place in Bengaluru.
-In December 2016, Imaikkaa Nodigal became the first film to be shot inside the tunnel stretch of the Namma Metro.
+Filming began on 21 October 2016.
+In December 2016, Imaikkaa Nodigal became the first film to be shot inside the tunnel stretch of the Namma Metro, Bengaluru.
 Filming took place after metro services ceased at 10 PM.
 According to Jayakumar, "The script of the film demanded shooting in various places of Bengaluru.
 The crew has been shooting in the city for the last 25 days.
 In the metro tunnel stretch, and shot scenes for two nights."
-A cycle fight featuring Atharvaa.
-Lee Hon Yiu, a Cycle stunt specialist from Hong Kong, was brought down to work on this cycle stunt choreographed by 'Stun' Siva.
-Lee Honiyu is working along with the films stunt choreographer Stun Siva.
-This bicycle stunt was shot in five days at Bengaluru.
+Lee Hon Yiu, a Cycle stunt specialist from Hong Kong, was brought down to work on a bicycle stunt sequence choreographed by Stunt Siva.
+This sequence was shot in five days at Bengaluru.
 Filming ended on 17 December 2017.

 Music

-The musical score and songs featured in the film are composed by Hiphop Tamizha, and the lyrics are by Kabilan Vairamuthu, Mohanrajan, and Hiphop Tamizha.
+The musical score and songs featured in the film are composed by Hiphop Tamizha.
 The album was released on 27 June 2018 alongside the film's trailer.

-The first single from the film has been released 4 October 2017, titled as Kadhalikathey, sung by Hiphop Tamizha and Kaushik Krish.
-Another single Vilambara Idaivelai sung by Christopher Stanley, Sudharshan Ashok, Srinisha Jayaseelan, and Hiphop Tamizha was released on 5 March 2018.
+The first single was released 4 October 2017, titled "Kadhalikathey".
+Another single "Vilambara Idaivelai" was released on 5 March 2018.